 - Do wide spaces between my teeth make me uncomfortable?

 - Are my front teeth uneven or oddly shaped?

 - Would I like to try correcting my smile through other means before investing in porcelain veneers?

 Answering “yes” to one or more of these questions could indicate that you are a candidate for bonding.
-Of course, a consultation with Dr. Orchard or Dr. Robertson will give you all the pertinent facts to make an informed decision.
+Of course, a consultation with Dr. Orchard or Dr. Vilamil will give you all the pertinent facts to make an informed decision.